 This KPI represents a more sophisticated version of the departure delay KPI.
-Departure delay per passenger puts the total amount of delay minutes in relation to the total amount of passengers transported.
+Departure delay per passenger puts the total amount of delay minutes concerning the total amount of passengers transported.
 Thereby, airlines create a weighted KPI that focuses on passenger satisfaction.

 Departure Delay per Flight

 Another variation of the departure delay KPI.
-Departure delay per flight puts the total amount of delay minutes in relation to the total amount of flights operated.
+Departure delay per flight puts the total amount of delay minutes concerning the total amount of flights operated.
 So again, the KPI helps to assess the aspect of delays better.